eLn86/spc-web/README.md

 - Enter any English word from 1-10 characters
 - Get scrabble score based on word entered
-- Save score
+- Save your score
 - Reset tiles
 - View top 10 scores
-- Validate if your word is an English word
+- Validate if your word is an English word and if it is not, score is not calculated
+- If your word scores in the top ten, you will see a banner that informs you that your word has scored in the top ten and advises you to save

 ## Getting Started